Modulr-finance/exercise-backend-email/README.md

 * Delete an email

 You are in complete control of how those endpoints are structured however you should consider things such as
-* Appropriate HTTP Method
-* Path
-* Request and response
+* API design - appropriate HTTP methods, path, request and response
+* Testing
+* Error handling
+* Best practice spring usage
+* Clean architecture

 ## Assessment